emsbe/TimeCapsule/README.md

 Then execute the main in main.py to start the bot

+for the pdfCreator you need npm and then execute
+`npm install`

 ### How it works
 The timecapsule bot gathers user data and stores images on AWS and the text entries and references to the images on a MongoDB.